cj2-site/cj2_backend/README.md

 > The backend of the CJ2 site receives a url from the front end, shortens it, then returns it to the front end.
 It also handles the short url functionality by redirecting to the original url

-The name of the project
+-The name of the project
 Names of the team members
-A description of the project
+-A description of the project
-The overall problem domain and how the project solves those problems Semantic versioning, beginning with version 1.0.0 and incremented as changes are made A list of any libraries, frameworks, or packages that your application requires in order to properly function Instructions that the user may need to follow in order to get your application up and running on their own computer Clearly defined API endpoints with sample responses Clearly defined database schemas
+-The overall problem domain and how the project solves those problems Semantic versioning, beginning with version 1.0.0 and incremented as changes are made A list of any libraries, frameworks, or packages that your application requires in order to properly function -Instructions that the user may need to follow in order to get your application up and running on their own computer -Clearly defined API endpoints with sample responses Clearly defined database schemas